 How to use the documentation system

-Select the right help version
+Select the right documentation for your product version

-Help systems are provided for each product version and in the languages supported by the individual products.
+Documentation systems are provided for each product version and in the languages supported by the individual products.

 Change the product version